typelevel/typelevel.github.com/src/blog/contributing-guidelines-2026.md

 ### AI-assisted Contributions

-With AI coding tools coming into wide use, it has become very easy for potential contributors to write code without thinking, resulting in contributions that are not actually helpful.
+With AI coding tools coming into wide use, it has become very easy for potential contributors to write code far faster than maintainers can review.
+This doesn't help contributors get involved in projects or let maintainers get any more work done.
+At worst, maintainers get bogged down addressing pull requests that have never been looked at by a person before.
 To mitigate this, the contributing guide has two guidelines regarding AI-assisted contributions specifically.
 Individual projects may have additional restrictions in their own contribution policies, but the below is our default expectation:

 * We **are** allowing AI-assisted coding contributions.
 We expect contributors to disclose when they have used such tools and be responsible for their contributions regardless of how they are coded.
 * We are **not** allowing AI-generated text for any other purpose, including pull requests descriptions, issues descriptions, replies, documentation or other prose.
 We expect that contributors understand their work well enough to explain it themselves.